Retaining dedicated supporters is essential to sustain and grow nonprofit organizations.

 Creating a successful monthly giving program can be challenging, but by forming a lasting relationship with dedicated donors that continuously support your organization, it is worth it.

-For more fundraising and donor retention tips, keep reading these additional resources:
+For more fundraising and donor retention tips, check out these additional resources: